 The layout of your kitchen should be focused on the daily use you make of it.
 As you are developing a new room, you should take the opportunity to optimize everything.

 Some people will put aesthetics as a top priority.
 We suggest putting this aspect in second place on your list of priorities, behind a layout that is first and foremost practical.
 Of course, as this is a central area in the home, do not neglect the decor of the room, because it’s important that you feel good when you spend time here!

 Is there anything more tiresome than having to replace materials or furniture too quickly?
 If your budget allows you to do so, opt for high-quality materials, or at least try to find the materials that offer the best value for money.

 It may seem easy to create a beautiful kitchen.
-Browse through the IKEA catalog, search Pinterest, watch remodeling shows on TV, and you'll find a ton of ideas that are all more appealing than the last.
+Browse through the IKEA catalogue, search Pinterest, watch remodelling shows on TV, and you'll find a ton of ideas that are all more appealing than the last.
 However, these pretty kitchens may not meet your needs.
 If your main criteria for the construction of your new kitchen is its aesthetic appearance, you could easily forget essential elements in terms of the practical use of the kitchen on a day-to-day basis.

 Make a list of your criteria and see how these points could impact the choices you will make afterward.
 Here are some examples of criteria:

 Finally, if you are thinking of selling the house eventually, be aware that kitchen renovations can have an impact on the value of your property.
-If you opt for an unusual layout or a very daring design, it could make the sale more complicated, because the kitchen is often part of the first areas that potential buyers look at.
+If you opt for an unusual layout or a very daring design, it could make the sale more complicated, because the kitchen is often part of the first area that potential buyers look at.

 This does not mean that you should not think about your tastes and needs!
 After all, you will be the one using this room for a certain amount of time.
 Nevertheless, this aspect must be considered.